dolthub/docs/content/reference/sql/server/README.md

 ## Stopping the server

 The `dolt sql-server` process can be stopped using your operating system's process control mechanism.
-Dolt will stop when sent a signal like `SIGQUIT`, `SIGABRT`, or `SIGKILL`.
+Dolt will stop when sent a signal like `SIGHUP`, `SIGQUIT`, `SIGABRT`, or `SIGKILL`.

 A common way to send a `SIGKILL` is to navigate to the shell running the `dolt sql-server` process and `Ctrl-C`.